Your First 6 Months — BJJ Beginner Roadmap

 Stay Technical

 Before muscling through a position, ask "is there a smarter way?"
 Treat drilling time as seriously as sparring time.
-Every rep of a technique is a deposit toward the moment it becomes automatic.
+Every rep is a deposit toward the moment it becomes automatic.

 After Class